TUW-GEO/pyswi/README.rst

 iterative_storage
 *****

-Storage of Iteration data between processing runs.
+Storage of iteration data between processing runs.

 Description
 ===========

-In a process that works iteratively and needs to store some data between processing runs, the classes in this package can be used to store the data as netCDF files of any format.
-The main functionality of this package is in the building of the storage filenames and in reading the correct iteration data from disk when the process is started again.
+In a process that works iteratively and needs to store some data between processing runs, the classes in this package can be used to store that data as netCDF files of any format.
+The main functionality of this package is in the building of the storage filenames and in reading the correct iteration data from the disk when the process is started again.

 Installation